benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 - Your server will burn;
 - Your users will have to wait in front of a loading screen.

-This isn't good UX and we can change that.
+This isn't good UX, and we can change that.

 Laravel has a [queue system](https://laravel.com/docs/queues) that will run all those tasks sequentially or with a limited amount of parallelism.